StephenClarkApps/iOS-Interview-Questions/README.md

 ### What is MVVM-C ?

 This is an approach combining MVVM with the Coordinator Pattern, and it may or may not make use of an Rx or Reactive binding between your View Models and your Views..

+TODO: Provide a simple example and elaborate on Coordinators

 ****
 ### What are the SOLID design principles?